Logo Voyage

 A Metro Blue Line train in Downtown Long Beach

-Long Beach is linked via the Metro Blue Line to Downtown Los Angeles with connections to Hollywood, Union Station, Universal Studios, Pasadena, and East L.A. among other locations.
+Long Beach is linked via the Metro A Line (formerly the Blue Line) to Downtown Los Angeles with connections to Hollywood, Union Station, Universal Studios, Pasadena, and East L.A. among other locations.

 Amtrak and Metrolink service Union Station in Downtown Los Angeles.
-To reach Long Beach from Union Station, take the Metro Red Line to the 7th St/Metro Center station and transfer to the Blue Line to Long Beach.
 Fare is $1.75 and requires a TAP card, which can be purchased at any Metro station for $1.
-Note: the Blue Line goes through some inner city locations (such as Watts and Compton) and there are not dedicated security guards on the trains, so it may be discomforting to take the Blue Line late at night.
+The A Line goes through some inner city locations (such as Watts and Compton) and there are not dedicated security guards on all the trains, so it may be discomforting to take the A Line late at night.

 By ship